CarolFantini/VHChallenge/README.md

 ### English
 Technical challenge developed for a .NET developer position.

-Technologies used: .NET 5 and Swagger.
+Technologies used: .NET 5 and OpenAPI.

 Challenge Description: